-The Commission's authority, and that of other state agencies acting pursuant to the States' police power, has been upheld repeatedly by both state and federal courts.62
+construction); GO 128 (Construction of underground electric supply and communication systems); and GO 159-A (Construction of cellular radiotelephone facilities in California); among other such Commission orders and guidelines.62 The Commission's authority, and that of other state agencies acting pursuant to the States' police power, has been upheld repeatedly by both state and federal courts.63

 The regulatory measures promulgated in this Decision are consumer safeguards intended to protect the health and safety of utility customers, particularly those encountering wildfires and related public emergencies triggered by historic climate change.
 A great benefit of owning a phone, and particularly a mobile phone, is to be able to receive warnings about possible dangerous situations.
-A wildfire growing uncontrollably nearby constitutes a potentially dangerous, indeed, life-threatening, situation.
-The proposed measures in the Assigned Commissioner's Proposal (Proposal) will also assist in giving the public notice about upcoming and ongoing PSPS events.
+A wildfire growing uncontrollably nearby constitutes a

-their cell siting activity, and may preempt local government determination on cell tower siting when there is a clear conflict with Commission goals or statewide interest.
+62 In D.96-05-035, the decision adopting GO 159-A, the Commission delegated its oversight authority to local jurisdictions better situated to understand the health and safety impacts of cell tower construction.
+Under GO 159-A, the Commission still requires wireless providers to report their cell siting activity, and may preempt local government determination on cell tower siting when there is a clear conflict with Commission goals or statewide interest.
 (GO 159-A at 3; see also D.95-05-035, which cited §§ 451, 701, 702, 761, 762, 762.5 and 1001 of the Public Utilities Code in enacting GO 159-A.) The Commission's authority, and that of other state agencies acting pursuant to the States' police power, has been upheld repeatedly by both state and federal courts.

-62 Consumer protection and safety statutes are sometimes referred to as public welfare or police power laws, as they involve protection of the public at large.
+63 Consumer protection and safety statutes are sometimes referred to as public welfare or police power laws, as they involve protection of the public at large.
 (Cf. Investigation on the Commission's own motion into ...
 Communication Telesystems [CTS], D.97-10-063 (1997) 1997 Cal.
 PUC LEXIS 912 at 10-11, 16, and Conclusion of Law 6 (slamming of long distance customers); see also D.97-05-089, 1997 Cal.
 PUC LEXIS 447 at 39-40; see also Donald v.
 Cafe Royale, Inc. (1990) 218 CA3d 168, 180 (failure to provide wheelchair access in restaurant); Drewry v.
 Welch (1965) 236 CA2d 159, 175-76 (trespass in removing timber), discussed in D.97-10-063, 1997 LEXIS 912 at 11).